BasicWolf/hexagonal-architecture-django/README.md

 ## Project pulse

-I've started this project to research how a Django project can be built by principles of Hexagonal Architecture.
+I've started this project to research how to build a Django app following the Hexagonal Architecture principles.
-At the same time, I've been studying Domain-Driven Design (DDD).
+I've been also studying Domain-Driven Design (DDD).
 While fairly understanding the first, DDD is something I continue grokking every day.
 If you fork, please visit this repo later to sync with the latest and